It’s essential to face our shadows, explore our childhood wounds, and unravel the intergenerational trauma that we’ve inherited.

 Collective Shadow Work: Our Biggest Blindspot

-At some point during our spiritual paths, we will be exposed to the idea of shadow work.
-There are so many teachers, mentors, and other spiritual-type folk out there who will encourage you to take a good, firm look at yourself and what’s lurking in the unconscious depths.
+At some point during our spiritual paths, we’ll be exposed to the idea of shadow work.
+There are so many teachers, mentors, and other spiritually-inclined folks out there who will encourage you to take a good, firm look at yourself and what’s lurking in the unconscious depths.

 That’s great …

 But there is a silence filling the spiritual community, and it is deafening.
-And that silence is towards the importance of Collective Shadow Work.
+And that silence surrounds the importance of Collective Shadow Work.

 And then, I looked around me and saw that this collective silence wasn’t just endemic to me, but a pandemic infiltrating most of the spiritual, wellness, and self-transformation circles.